 All things considered, Breaking is subjective.
 Some elite players prefer a direct, head-on approach.
 Others prefer the Cut-Break strategy and some like to mix it up and use variations of both.
 Which means there is no right or wrong answer.
 You say Potato, I say Potarto (I don’t really).
 The point is that every pool player as their own breaking preferences.

-So, my top tip is to try and master both with subtle variations.
+With that in mind, my top tip is to try and master both with subtle variations.
 Then you will see which one you gives you the best results on a consistent basis.
+I ask all of my players to test their breaks to see which method has the best results over time.

-You will also have the ability to change things up if things aren’t going your way during a tight battle.
-After all, you can never have too many weapons in your pool armoury!
+You will then have the ability to change things up if things aren’t going your way during a tight battle.
+After all, you can never have too many options in your pool weaponry!

 Hope this helps you improve your pool breaking successes and Raise Your Game,